-Did anyone ever wonder what Ron Barr was saying before all the games of NHL94 they've played?
+Did you ever wonder what Ron Barr was saying before all the games of NHL'94 you've played?
 Probably not, but here's everything he says for each team and more!

 Welcome to a sold out [arena name here], home of the [team name here]